alexte/photo-booth/README.md

 modprobe v4l2loopback exclusive_caps=1
 ```

+If this kernel module is missing on your OS, it might be that you have to install this package: v4l2loopback-utils

-You might want to deactivate the screen blanker, the mouse cursor, and the camera auto shutdown.
+You might want to deactivate the screen blanker, the mouse cursor (unclutter), and the camera auto shutdown.

 Security
 ---------